projects

 Previous work

+My PhD work was motivated by the question of how cells respond to signals from their environment.
+Cellular signaling operates through a “bowtie” topology, where a plethora of environmental and physiological signals are detected and interpreted by a relatively narrow set of highly conserved signaling pathways and (hopefully) converted to the intended cellular outcomes.
+However, how this information bottleneck is overcome remains poorly understood, and one hypothesis is that dynamic signaling can encode more information than static on/off signaling states.
 In my PhD, I primarily focused on the recently discovered phenomenon of Erk signaling dynamics, where the Erk pathway activates and deactivates in a pulsatile fashion.
 I asked two main questions in my work: 1.
 How does such rapid pulsatile behavior feed forward to the level of Erk-responsive gene activation? and 2.
 How can we infer the sources of signaling pulses in a population of cells that display both cell-autonomous and cell-to-cell coupling behavior in the same pathway?
 My work uncovered a set of amplitude, duration, and context-dependent rules for fractional transcriptional responses to transient Erk signaling (Jena et. al. 2021).
 In addition, my collaborators and I established a set of models and accompanying machine learning tools for inferring signaling behavior from live-cell imaging (Verma*, Jena* et. al. 2021).

 My work connecting time-dependent signaling to gene regulation has also extended to developmental, whole-animal contexts, where I dissected the contributing enhancer elements that allow for rapid interpretation of an upstream transcription factor gradient in the fly embryo (Keller*, Jena* et. al. 2020).

-My undergrad thesis, completed under the mentorship of Martin Karplus, was focused on using molecular dynamics to simulate the effect of membrane lipid composition on the behavior of embedded proteins.
+My undergraduate thesis, completed under the mentorship of Martin Karplus, was focused on using molecular dynamics to simulate the effect of membrane lipid composition on the behavior of embedded proteins.
 I also studied models of protocellular membrane evolution with Jack Szostak (Lin*, Kamat* et. al. 2018).

 Non-research Interests